Visa policy of the Schengen Area: Visas

 Schengen visas can be issued by any member state of the Schengen Area.
 Travellers must apply to the embassy or consulate of the country which they intend to visit.
 In cases of travellers visiting multiple countries in the Schengen Area, travellers must apply to their main destination's embassy or consulate.
 If the main destination cannot be determined, the traveller should apply for the visa at the embassy of the Schengen member state of first entry.
 Often, external service providers are contracted by certain diplomatic missions to process, collect and return visa applications.

 Schengen visa applications may not be submitted more than six months prior to the proposed date of entry into the Schengen Area.
 All countries' embassies may require applicants to provide biometric identifiers (ten fingerprints and a digital photograph) as part of the visa application process to be stored on the Visa Information System (VIS).
 Biometric identifiers are not collected from children under the age of 12.
 Travellers applying for a Schengen visa for the first time must apply in person and are subject to an interview by the consular officers.
 If biometric identifiers have been provided within the past 59 months, the applicant may not be required to provide biometric identifiers again.
 Providing that the visa application is admissible and there are no issues with the application, a decision must be given within 15 calendar days of the date on which the application was lodged.

-The standard application fee for a Schengen visa is EUR 80.
-There is a reduced application fee of EUR 40 for children aged 6 to 12.
-The visa application fee may be waived or reduced in order to 'promote cultural or sporting interests, interests in the field of foreign policy, development policy and other areas of vital public interest, or for humanitarian reasons or because of international obligations'.
-Where an application is submitted to an external service provider, an additional service fee may have to be paid.
+The standard application fee for a Schengen visa is EUR 90.
+There is a reduced fee of EUR 45 for children aged 6 to 12, and no fee for children under age 6, for applicants intending to undertake study, educational training or scientific research, and for applicants under age 25 representing non-profit organisations.
+In some cases the visa fee may be waived for children under age 18, for holders of diplomatic and service passports, and for applicants under age 25 participating in events by non-profit organisations, and may be waived or reduced in order to 'promote cultural or sporting interests, interests in the field of foreign policy, development policy and other areas of vital public interest, or for humanitarian reasons or because of international obligations'.
+If the applicant's country of nationality is considered not to be cooperating on the readmission of irregular migrants, the visa fee may be increased up to EUR 180, except for children under age 12.
+If a visa application is submitted to an external service provider, an additional service fee up to EUR 120 may be required.